ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.15 =
+* Export all links function adds a new column for category slugs.
+This column had priority over category names.
+Also renamed Category column to Category Names.
+* Import links functionality now check for category with Category Slug name.
+If it does not exist, it uses the category name field to create the category

 = 6.1.14 =
 * Added submitter name, submitter e-mail and link visits to Export All Links functionality
 * Added ability to import these 3 new fields